 When the model is presented in the form of a simulation, there is a remarkable integration of statistics and computation.
 In brief, it is clear from statistics that in the current global context, it would be foolish to disregard the vast quantities of data at our disposal for examination.
 Relying solely on statistics is not a panacea.

 “Dealing with the vast quantity of data requires either the intervention of machine learning or significant computing capability.”
 When dealing with large amounts of data, the primary concerns are typically storage and computation, particularly distributed computation.

 Approximate Bayesian Computation – ABC

-The same inference task in machine learning when gets solved known as “probabilistic programming”.
-In addition, develops specialized programming languages (e.g. based on graphical models) in which to express these models.
+The same inference task in machine learning is known as “probabilistic programming”.
+In addition, it develops specialized programming languages (e.g., based on graphical models) in which to express these models.